-The new CIL will not fully replace s106 obligations but will be an alternative to the way in which the councils secure obligations currently.
-S106 will still be the preferred method for securing all on-site infrastructure and for all obligations on larger sites.
+The new CIL will not replace s106 obligations but is designed to complement the way in which the councils secure obligations currently.
+S106 will still be the preferred method for securing all on-site infrastructure, affordable housing and all planning obligations on larger sites.

-At the time of writing this report, the Government is considering further changes to CIL and they are expected to be published at the end of this year.
-Any implementation of CIL will respect these changes and West Suffolk Members will be ultimately decide whether a CIL is to be adopted in due course.
+At the time of writing this report, the Government is considering further changes to CIL and they are expected to be published this year.
+Any implementation of CIL will respect these changes and West Suffolk Members will ultimately decide whether a CIL is to be adopted in due course.